paulhibbitts/cmpt-363-213-beta/docs/course-welcome.md

 * [What Makes a Successful Online Learner?](https://careerwise.minnstate.edu/education/successonline.html)
 * [How to study at home during coronavirus – by online students and tutors](https://www.theguardian.com/education/2020/mar/26/how-to-study-at-home-during-coronavirus-by-online-students-and-tutors)

 Weekly course materials will be posted here by Monday of each week.
 After the first week, one-minute summaries are due on Thursday each week.
-Major assignments are usually due on Sundays.
+Major assignments are usually due by midnight on Sundays.